sebastianwhyte/sebastianwhyte/README.md

 - 🔭 I'm a new CS graduate based in New York State
-- 🌱 I use Java and Python.
+- 🌱 Experienced with Java and Python.
 I'm also familiar with C++
 - 👯 I’m looking to collaborate on apps, games, open source projects
 - 🤔 I’m looking for my first software engineering job.
 I'm particularly interested in backend development and machine learning.
-- 💬 Ask me about Java
+- 💬 Ask me about Java, Python
 - 📫 How to reach me: Email (whyte.sebastian14@gmail.com)
 - 😄 Pronouns: He/Him/His